History of Kevin O'Leary in Timeline

 February 1, 2017: Gun Range Video Controversy

-On February 1, 2017, Kevin O'Leary posted a video of himself shooting in a Miami gun range, which was removed from out of respect for the Quebec City mosque shooting.
-He later apologized.
+On February 1, 2017, Kevin O'Leary posted a video of himself shooting in a Miami gun range, which was later removed from due to the Quebec City mosque shooting funeral.

 April 2017: Dropped out of Conservative Party Leadership Race